slemire/slemire.github.io/_posts/2019-03-23-htb-writeup-frolic.md

 ---
 layout: single
 title: Frolic - Hack The Box
-excerpt: This is the writeup for Frolic, a CTF-like machine with a binary exploit for priv esc that requires a simple ROP
+excerpt: This is the writeup for Frolic, a CTF-like machine with esoteric programming languages and a nice priv esc that requires binary exploitation.
 date: 2019-03-23
 classes: wide
 header: